Bigg Boss Marathi 2 Winner Is Former Roadies Contestant Shiv Thakare; Beats Neha Shitole

 During the show, Shiv found love in another contestant, Veena Jagtap.
 However, his mother was not approving of this budding romance as she thought Veena was playing for herself.
 She made this clear to Shiv when she visited the show for a day.
 However, in a post-finale press conference, Shiv said that he is committed to the relationship and that he would try to change the mind of his mother.

-Shiv was in another reality show prior to this - Roadies Rising.
-He was part of Rannvijay Singh's gang, and was one of the semi-finalists.
+Shiv was in another reality show before this - Roadies Rising.
+He was part of Rannvijay Singh's gang and was one of the semi-finalists.

 MOST READ: Kangana Ranaut Will DONATE LARGE Part Of Her Earnings To Cauvery Calling!